AssTractionHero/cytube/README.md

-# cytube
+# CyTube 3.0
-This is where I derp around with bits of wiki markup and stuff.
-Once I know it's not mostly broken, a very small part of it potentially gets used in the wiki of calzoneman/sync.
-(Which I do not own.)
+This is where I am currently working on a re-write of the CyTube 3.0 user guide.